c4syner/Dweety/README.md

 which means you are encouraged to modify this project the way you like.

 ## Change Log
-> 1.0.0: Initial Release
+> 1.0.0: Initial Release.
-> 1.0.1: Added the ability to choose server, and bug fixes
+> 1.0.1: Added the ability to choose server, and bug fixes.

 #### Thanks to the Developers at Dweet.io for creating such a simple and easy to use api!